stevemussmann/ca_chinook/fileConverter/README.md

 ## Input Requirements
 Briefly, the haps_2col_final.csv file produced at the end of the `caChinookPipeline.sh` script is acceptable as input, with some small modifications (see below).

 In other words, the input should be in csv format with two columns for each locus.
 Headings for the two alleles should end in _1 and _2 (e.g., Ots_100884-287_1 and Ots_100884-287_2).
-The first column should be titled `indiv` and contain the individual IDs for all samples.
+The first column must be titled `indiv` and contain the individual IDs for all samples.
 You do not need to remove the special columns from the file that were inserted by the genotyping pipeline (`sdy_sex`, `hapstr`, `rosa_pheno`, and `percMicroHap`) because these will be automatically identified and removed by the file converter.

 Modifications: You do, however, need to add some information for certain programs.
 * The second column should be titled exactly `Population ID` and this column should contain population information for all individuals.
-* The third column in the file should be titled exactly `colony2`.
-In this column, identify all potential offspring as `offspring` and all candidate parents by their sex (`male` or `female`).
-* Additional columns are needed for SNPPIT and Sequoia conversions (see SNPPIT and Sequoia sections at the end).
+* Additional columns are needed for Colony, CKMRsim, SNPPIT and Sequoia conversions (see sections for these programs at the end).

 ## Program Options
 Required Inputs: